cultural sociology + media industries

 Publications in Progress

 Delp, Christine.
 “Morals, Money, and Power: The Limits and Obligations of an Ethic of Care in the U.S. Documentary Film Industry.”
-Under review at Media, Culture and Society.
+Under review.

 Delp, Christine.
-“The Symbolic Construction of Reality, Rewired: Epistemic Strategies of Action, Risk, and Viralsimilitude in “The Gilded Age of Documentary.’”
-Presented at the 2025 International Communications Association (ICA) conference.
+“The Symbolic Construction of Reality, Rewired: Epistemic Strategies of Action, Risk, and Viralsimilitude in ‘The Gilded Age of Documentary.’”
+Presented at the 2025 International Communications Association (ICA) conference in Denver, Colorado and the 2025 International Sociological Association (ISA) Forum in Rabat, Morocco.

 Delp, Christine.
-“The Village, the Castle, and the Ivory Tower: Interactional Arenas of Cultural Valuation and the Reproduction of Inequality.”
+“The Village, the Castle, the Ivory Tower: Interactional Arenas of Cultural Valuation & the Reproduction of Inequality.”